Lennit Max: Career

 In September 2010, it was announced that Max and Albert Fritz would exchange positions.
 Fritz would now become a Member of the Western Cape Provincial Parliament and Provincial Minister of Community Safety, while Max would become a Member of the National Assembly and Shadow Deputy Minister of Correctional Services.

 It was speculated in 2012 that Max would enter the Democratic Alliance provincial leadership race.
 Max said that he was interested in running for the position, but ultimately chose not to run.

 In 2015, Max declared his candidacy to replace Ivan Meyer as Provincial Leader of the Democratic Alliance, as Meyer had announced that he was retiring after only one term.
 Max was defeated by Patricia de Lille.

 In 2017, he yet again declared his candidacy for the position of Provincial Leader.
 Patricia de Lille resigned as Provincial Leader in February 2017 and Bonginkosi Madikizela was appointed the interim leader.
 Max lost to Madikizela at the party's provincial congress in October 2017.

 On 30 June 2018, it was announced that Max had been appointed an advisor to the Minister of Police Bheki Cele.
 He resigned as MPP on 2 July 2018.
 It was speculated that Max would leave the Democratic Alliance, but he remained a member of the party until he announced in December 2018 that he is terminating his party membership.
 He subsequently joined the African National Congress.

 In August 2021, Max joined the Freedom Front Plus.
 On 22 September 2021, he was announced as the FF Plus's candidate for mayor of Cape Town in the local government elections scheduled for 1 November 2021.

+Max resigned from the Freedom Front Plus in April 2024, claiming that the party was racist and focussed exclusively on Afrikaner interests.
+The party denied Max's claims.
+Max apologised to the coloured people of South Africa for misleading them to vote for the Freedom Front Plus in 2021.